devtank-ltd/osm-ansible/README.md

 ## Overview

-A OpenSmartMonitor device sends data to a OpenSmartMonitor customers container.
+A OpenSmartMonitor (OSM) device sends data to a OSM customers container.
 The data is sent over MQTT over SSL encryption.

-Different OpenSmartMonitor customers containers are running on different servers.
+Different OSM customers containers are running on different servers.
+We call these servers OSM Hosts.
-The domains of the address of the OpenSmartMonitor customers is handled by a Devtank DNS server.
+The domains of the address of the OSM customers is handled by a Devtank DNS server.
 This will return the right server for the customer.

 Each customer container may multiple domains to access different services.